khilnani/webpagetest.py/README.md

 ## Overview

-Command line utility to schedule tests at WebPageTest.org
+Command line utility to schedule tests with WebPageTest.org & get a test comparison url.

 See https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis for additional information